 There’s far more to butchering a rabbit than “broomsticking” or hitting it on the head (which are not a humane methods).
 Ignorance and inexperience cause unnecessary suffering, trauma, tough meat, and possibly food-borne illness.

 Our Meat Rabbit Processing Course is the only complete rabbit butchering course in existence.
 Unlike many butchering videos, this course is taught from a place of compassion and respect.
 Rest assured that you will not be subjected to brutal or inhumane images that abound on other platforms.
 Our rabbits are treated with the utmost care and respect both on video and off.
-You don’t need to learn this important skill on your own.
-Enroll today…
+You don’t have to learn this important skill on your own.

 Cooking Rabbit Meat